walidmoustafa2077/Portfolio/README.md

 Popular options:

 - GitHub Pages
-- Netlify (drag‑and‑drop the `src` folder or connect your repo)
-- Vercel (configure the project root to `src`)

 Minimum setup for GitHub Pages:

 1. Commit and push the repository.
-2. In repo settings → Pages, select the branch and set the folder to `/src`.
+2. In repo settings → Pages, select the branch and set the folder to `/docs`.
 3. Save to publish.

-## Development notes

-- No build step or bundler is required.
-- Keep images optimized in `src/assets/images`.
-SVG icons go in `src/assets/icons`.
-- Organize components and sections semantically in `index.html` for better SEO and a11y.

 ## Roadmap / TODO